 Importantly, the pyramid doesn’t specify or restrict what you choose to eat on top of the portions recommended.
 The foods pictured represent a suggested minimum.

 In fact, some people struggle to include all the vegetables pictured and work up to this level slowly, starting with just one extra portion a day.
+You will eat more and lose weight in no time with this system.

 That doesn’t mean she is encouraging a completely free rein — the pyramid will work only when it’s your first priority.
 It’s then up to you if you wish to add in foods or drinks that may be nice, but not necessary.